aboyalejandro/benchmark-file-processing/README.md

-# 🔎 File Reading Benchmark
+# 🔎 File Processing Benchmark

 This project provides a comprehensive benchmark for comparing the performance of different file formats (CSV, Parquet, and Arrow) and data processing libraries (Polars, DuckDB, and Pandas) in Python.